 The Visually Impaired Program offers a variety of exciting monthly recreational opportunities to individuals with visual impairments.

 Quest Adult Day Program is open to adults ages 22 years or older with developmental and/or physical disabilities who are interested in daytime recreation, healthy-living activities, and community engagement.
 This group meets one day per week, and participants are engaged in a variety of activities and community outings focused around monthly themes.

 Quest is offered at following locations:

 Hours of operation at both locations are 10 a.m. to 3 p.m.
 Supervised participant-choice activities will be available for arrival and dismissal hours.

-Our Social Clubs offer three age group-based clubs to provide social opportunities to those ages 15 and up on a monthly basis.
+Our Social Clubs offer three age group–based clubs to provide social opportunities on a monthly basis to those aged 15 and up.